Complaint filed with Nevada psychology board against husband of late attorney

 Dennis acknowledged in his April deposition in the civil case that he “possibly” had bought a number of drugs — cocaine, hydrocodone, Valium, Xanax and Viagra — from the drug dealer before and after his wife’s death.

-Dennis has no history of disciplinary action taken against him, and his license remained active as of Monday afternoon, according to the psychology board’s website.
+Dennis has no history of disciplinary action, and his license remained active as of Monday afternoon, according to the psychology board’s website.

-Nevada law states that grounds for disciplinary action include whether a psychologist “performed or attempted to perform any professional service while impaired by alcohol, drugs or by a mental or physical illness, disorder or disease.”
+Nevada law states that there are grounds for disciplinary action if a psychologist “performed or attempted to perform any professional service while impaired by alcohol, drugs or by a mental or physical illness, disorder or disease.”

 Morgan Alldredge, the psychology board’s executive director, has said complaints are confidential, though the board can investigate a psychologist based on public information.
 That process can take anywhere from three months to several years.